PlaidCloud/website/content/en/docs/concepts/containers/images.md

 in private registries.
 {{< /note >}}

-Kubernetes supports specifying container image registry keys on a Pod.
+PlaidCloud supports specifying container image registry keys on a Pod.

 #### Creating a Secret with a Docker config